Malware Epidemics Effects in a Lanchester Conflict Model: Introduction

 Several papers are considering co-occurring kinetic combat and cyber warfare with malware.
 Mishra and Prajapati \cite{mishra2013modelling} discuss cyber warfare based on a differential equation system, but they do not take availability aspects into account; instead, they focus on a stability analysis.
-McMorrow \cite{mcmorrow2010science} defines the transfer of findings provided by biological epidemics to the cyber domain as one of the objectives for the development of a deeper understanding of large scale cyber attacks.
+McMorrow \cite{mcmorrow2010science} aims at developing a deeper understanding of large scale cyber attacks based on a comparison of biological and malware epidemics.
 Schramm \cite{schramm2013lanchester} has developed a corresponding model combining a kinetic battle situation with a one-sided malware attack based on the SIR model \cite{kermack1927contribution}.
 Its symmetrization by Yildiz \cite{yildiz2014modeling} assures that both forces have the same capabilities and vulnerabilities.
 Both \cite{yildizmodeling} and \cite{yildiz2014modeling} examine and expand the models of Schramm.

-We contribute to the existing literature by developing a computational analysis approach, in which available knowledge and remaining uncertainties are taken into account by Monte Carlo simulations.
-In this way, the analysis evaluates the situation with regard to the current circumstances.
-The abandonment of deriving universally valid statements about the interplay between kinetic and cyber combat is traded for more concise evaluations.